 Wide-Field Instrument

 The WFIRST wide field instrument is divided into a wide field channel, with both imaging and spectroscopy modes, and an integral field unit.
 The key instrument parameters are shown in Table 3-1.
-The imaging mode is designed to a diffraction limit of 1.2 m as required for WL galaxy imaging and SN S/N requirements.
+The imaging mode is designed to a diffraction limit of 1.2 m as required for WL galaxy imaging and S/N requirements for supernovae observations.

 The instrument is kinematically mounted to and thermally isolated from the instrument carrier, which is the load path between the telescope and the instrument structure.
-The instrument carrier also contains latches and attachment points, providing a capability to service or replace instruments.
+The instrument carrier also contains latches and attachment points, providing a capability to service or replace instruments

 Wide Field Channel

 The wide field channel consists of a pair of fold mirrors, a tertiary mirror, a cold pupil mask, element wheel, and the HgCdTe focal plane array (FPA).
 The FPA uses 4k x 4k pixel (H4RG) HgCdTe detector arrays, with 10 m pixels and a detector wavelength cutoff of 2.1 m (optical cutoff is 2.0 m).
 The FPA is arranged in a 6x3 layout with a pixel scale of 0.11 arcseconds/pixel.
 An 8-position element wheel provides 6 filters, a dark position (for calibration) and a grism assembly for the GRS.
 The 4-element GRS grism consists of 2 CaF2 elements, and BaF2 and FK3 correctors.
 The GRS grism has a spectral range of 1.35-1.95 m.
 The equivalent point-source resolution R=, is obtained by dividing by the angular size of a 2-pixel resolution element.
-Thus for a value of D=150 arcsec, the corresponding value of R is 150/0.11=1313.
+Thus, for a value of D=150 arcsec, the corresponding value of R is 150/0.11=1313.
 A description of the element wheel complement is shown in Table 3-2.